patrickjoh/miura/Kafka-TIG/Extras_README.md

 InfluxDB Token
 ```

-SendDataset.py is a Python script that sends the datapoints specified in a csv files
+'send_to_influxdb.py' is a Python script that sends the datapoints from the specified csv files.
-of format 'timestamp', 'value' (Check the file ec2_cpu_utilization_825cc2.csv for reference)
+of format 'timestamp', 'value' (Check the file ec2_cpu_utilization_825cc2.csv for reference) to InfluxDB.
+It is meant to only send data for a single dataset at a time.

 The script may need to be changed to work with other datasets.